SahanaColli/python-learning-journal/README.md

 # A repository to document my Python learning journey
 # About Me
 # Goals for This Course
-# My First Python Program (include a simple "Hello, World!" program in a code block)
+# My First Python Program
 print("Hello World!)